FAQs

 Do you work with people located outside of Canada?

 Yes!
-To-date, I have taught online lessons for learners located in the US states of Massachusetts, California, and Virginia.
-If you are located in the US, I can invoice you in USD.
+To-date, I have taught online lessons for adult learners of French located in the US states of New York, California, Massachusetts, and Virginia.

 Mais bien sûr !
 (But of course!)
 I love working with travellers, and I have visited fourteen different countries around the world myself.
 I know how nerve-wracking it can be to navigate an unfamiliar place, culture, and language when you are jetlagged.
 I’m happy to help you prepare for your trip so that you can feel at ease, knowing that you’ll have important phrases like, “Is this dish vegan?” or “Where is the train station?” ready to go!